 The Two-Speed Start-up feature helps to minimize the latency period from oscillator start-up to code execution by allowing the microcontroller to use the INTOSC oscillator as a clock source until the primary clock source is available.
-It is enabled by setting the IESO configuration bit.
+It is enabled by setting the IESO Configuration bit.

-Two-Speed Start-up should be enabled only if the primary oscillator mode is LP, XT, HS or HSPLL (crystal-based modes).
-Other sources do not require an OST start-up delay; for these, Two-Speed Start-up should be disabled.
+Two-Speed Start-up needs to be enabled only if the primary oscillator mode is LP, XT, HS or HSPLL (Crystal-Based modes).
+Other sources do not require an OST start-up delay; for these, Two-Speed Start-up needs to be disabled.

 When enabled, Resets and wake-ups from Sleep mode cause the device to configure itself to run from the internal oscillator block as the clock source, following the time-out of the Power-up Timer after a Power-on Reset is enabled.
 This allows almost immediate code execution while the primary oscillator starts and the OST is running.
-Once the OST times out, the device automatically switches to PRI_RUN mode.
+Once the OST times out, the device automatically switches to PRI RUN mode.

-To use a higher clock speed on wake-up, the INTOSC or postscaler clock sources can be selected to provide a higher clock speed by setting bits IRCF2:IRCF0 immediately after Reset.
-For wake-ups from Sleep, the INTOSC or postscaler clock sources can be selected by setting the IRCF2:IRCF0 bits prior to entering Sleep mode.
+To use a higher clock speed on wake-up, the INTOSC or postscaler clock sources can be selected to provide a higher clock speed by setting bits, IRCF<2:0>, immediately after Reset.
+For wake-ups from Sleep, the INTOSC or postscaler clock sources can be selected by setting the IRCF<2:0> bits prior to entering Sleep mode.

-In all other power managed modes, Two-Speed Startup is not used.
+In all other power-managed modes, Two-Speed Startup is not used.
 The device will be clocked by the currently selected clock source until the primary clock source becomes available.
 The setting of the IESO bit is ignored.